AAPA

 AAPA History

-The Web site of The Fossils presents an extract from Truman Spencer's History of Amateur Journalism describing the formation and early years of the AAPA.
+The website of The Fossils presents an extract from Truman Spencer's History of Amateur Journalism describing the formation and early years of the AAPA.